-Non-accidental injury (NAI) is a complicated area of law and medicine, both of which are filled with technical terms and jargon.
-I’ll do my best to make some of this clearer for you, starting with something you might hear a lot of in non-accidental injury proceedings; shaken baby syndrome.
-This is also sometimes known as ‘the triad’, ‘non-accidental head injury’ or ‘inflicted head injury’.
+Shaken baby syndrome is a complicated area of law and medicine, both of which are filled with technical terms and jargon.
+I’ll do my best to make some of this clearer for you on this website.

 These phrases refer to three areas of intracranial (inside the head) injury which are believed by many to be caused by shaking.

 - Bleeding beneath the dura in the brain (subdural haemorrhage); and

 - Damage affecting brain function (encephalopathy).

 The current consensus among medical professionals, taken from confessions and other evidence, is that these injuries are caused by the movement and forces that take place during shaking (rotational acceleration and deceleration forces), with or without impact against a hard or soft surface.
 The brain moves within the skull which causes the bridging veins to tear and bleed into the dura.

 These brain injuries are often accompanied by cessation of breathing (apnoea), floppiness, lethargy, vomiting, unconsciousness and/or seizures.
 All of these symptoms are a result of the disturbance to the brain (known as encephalopathy).
 This disturbance can be caused by a lack of oxygen (hypoxia) or a lack of blood (ischaemia) to the brain, or both (hypoxic-ischaemic injury).